paulirotta/openscad-make/README.md

 To build:

 1. Install [Rust](https://rustup.rs/)
-1. Install C/C++ for your platform (build-essentials on Linux, Visual Studio on Windows)
+1. Install C/C++ for your platform (build-essentials on Linux, XCode with C/C++ command line tools, Visual Studio with C/C++ on Windows)
-1. Type 'cargo build --release' and see '/target/release/'
+1. Type 'cargo build --release'.
+The binary is in '/target/release/'

 Next steps: command line additions for
 1. overriding the directory to build (vs current directory)